dci-labs/example-cnf-config/upgrade_validation/README.md

 ## Continuous burst ending - WIP

-Covering the case where the T-REX profile duration has been set to '-1'
+Covering the case where the TRex profile duration has been set to '-1'.
+TBD.